Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: Introduction

-Empathy can be triggered either by rapid affective empathy through direct observation of outward information such as other's expression, behavior (i.e., mirror neuron system) or by prediction based on episodic memory without outward information (i.e., theory of mind).
-Obviously, direct empathy for outward information is a more rapid and instant empathic response and is more likely to drive moral intuition~\cite{ref11,ref12}.
 There has been extensive mature research focusing on facial~\cite{wu2023edge,li2020deep,adyapady2023comprehensive}, auditory~\cite{wani2021comprehensive,akccay2020speech,jahangir2021deep}, textual~\cite{deng2021survey} and physiological signals~\cite{yang2021behavioral}-based emotion recognition, as well as robot facial expression and verbal feedback based on multi-modal emotion recognition~\cite{abdollahi2022artificial}.
-However, understanding and empathizing with others' emotions, modeling the human affective empathy process, and exploring how this empathy directly influence one's own behavior to alleviate others' negative emotions are all critical research fields.
-Investigating these aspects will significantly advance the development of empathy-driven ethical AI, especially to empower the meaning derived from emotion recognition.
+However, understanding and empathizing with others' emotions, modeling the human emotional empathy process, and exploring how this empathy directly influence one's own behavior to alleviate others' negative emotions are all critical research fields.
+Investigating these aspects will significantly advance the development of empathy-driven ethical AI, particularly in highlighting the crucial significance of emotional recognition and empathy for preventing sociopathic robots and safeguarding human well being~\cite{christov2023preventing}.